Psilocybe cubensis 101

 - Z Strain

-Dubbed ‘the most majestic Psilocybe strain’ by famous mycologist Paul Stamets, these fungi have a pleasant golden color and a striking appearance.
-This golden hue contrasts with the vivid blue displayed when bruised – thanks to the oxidation of Psilocin (one of the two primary active alkaloids in magic mushrooms).
-Psilocin does not stand alone, however, and is joined by other compounds (including ß and SS-carbolines) such as:
+Dubbed ‘the most majestic Psilocybe strain’ by the renowned mycologist Paul Stamets, Psilocybe cubensis mushrooms are recognized for their pleasant golden color and striking appearance.
+This golden hue contrasts with the vivid blue bruising that occurs due to the oxidation of psilocin—one of the two primary active alkaloids in magic mushrooms.
+Alongside psilocin, Psilocybe cubensis contains several other compounds, including:

 - Norbaeocystin